ntbloom/pomodoro/README.md

 # Pomodoro Timer

-Dummy app for implementing "Pomodoro Technique"
+Dummy app for implementing "Pomodoro Technique".
+25 minutes working, 5 minutes rest.
+The app tracks what you've finished or not finished and runs in an infinite loop until you get tired of working (hasn't happened yet).

 ## Description of technology